Mr128Bit/JIRAudit/README.md

 ## :balance_scale: License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

-## :handshake: Contributing

-Contributions are welcome!
-Please review our [CONTRIBUTING](CONTRIBUTING.md) guidelines to learn how you can contribute to this project.

 ## :question: Support